Palouk94/Conic-fitting-algorithms-using-Geometric-Algebra-for-Conics-GAC-/README.md

 All the algorithms have the same inputs and outputs:
 Inputs:
   px, py...row vectors of x or y coordinates of data points, respectively
 Outputs:
   Q...conic vector in terms of GAC
-  Conic...implicit equation of conic Q obj_function...minimised objective function of teh conic fitting problem
+  Conic...implicit equation of conic Q
+  obj_function...minimised objective function of the conic fitting problem